“Women in our own backyard are going without basic toiletries, we believe this is unacceptable.”

 Australian Knight award, for the past 10 years, has been announced as part of our Australia Day celebrations.

 Australia Day, for us, has always been a way of recognising the diversity of our nation.
 A day for those from all cultures and religions to come together.

 However, Australia Day is not a day of celebration for our First Nations people.
 So, this year and going forward, we have decided to move our celebrations from this date.

 We would like to acknowledge the Traditional Owners of Country throughout Australia and recognise their continuing connection to land, waters and culture.
-We pay our respects to their Elders past, present and emerging.
+We pay our respects to their Elders past and present.